 Her words were read out by Forgiven (of the Amazing Stars Arts Academy) at an awards ceremony for the inaugural AASA training programme and competition run across Bulawayo in 2014.

-Providing EDUCATION through DRAMA
+Providing COMMUNITY EDUCATION through DRAMA

 Members of the Amazing Stars Arts Academy, trained by Geraldine Roche Drama